aws/aws-cdk/packages/aws-cdk/README.md

 5. When `cdk import` reports success, the resource is managed by CDK.
 Any subsequent changes in the construct configuration will be reflected on the resource.

+You can also import existing resources by `--import-existing-resources` option of `cdk deploy` command.
+This parameter only works for resources that you can set custom physical names, such as S3 bucket, DynamoDB table, etc. For more information, see [`ImportResourceResources` parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html#API_CreateChangeSet_RequestParameters) in AWS CloudFormation API reference.

 #### Limitations

 This feature currently has the following limitations: